Table of Contents Show

-- Profession photography equipment may not be brought on the site.
+- Professional photography equipment may not be brought to the site.

 - As the artwork is located on open public land, camping here overnight is prohibited.

-- Be mindful of your surroundings, therefore keep the site clean by leaving no trash behind.
-Pets are also welcomed on the installation site, but you need to pick them up after them.
+- Be mindful of your surroundings; therefore, keep the site clean by leaving no trash behind.
+Pets are also welcome on the installation site, but you need to pick them up after them.

-- Bring plenty of water and other nourishment along with you during your visit to seven magic mountains.
+- Bring plenty of water and other nourishment along with you during your visit to the Seven Magic Mountains.

 Ugo Rondinone is the creator of this amazing seven magic mountains artwork.
 He was born in 1964 in Brunnen, Switzerland, and now he lives and works mostly in New York.

-He has the ability to channel both the psychological expressiveness and the relationship between human beings and nature into his art.
-His work has been recognized due to its profound insight into the human condition.
+He can channel both psychological expressiveness and the relationship between human beings and nature into his art.
+His work has been recognized due to his profound insight into the human condition.

 Some of his solo shows include: